ykiu/gql-in-ts/README.md

 ## Getting started

-Currently TypeScript 4.4 thru 4.7 is supported (4.8 is not supported yet).
+Currently TypeScript 4.4 thru 4.8 is supported.

 Install the library: